gitlabhq/omnibus-gitlab/doc/architecture/README.md

 ## Additional `gitlab-ctl` commands

 Omnibus, by default, provides some wrapper commands like `gitlab-ctl reconfigure`, `gitlab-ctl restart`, etc.to manage the GitLab instance.
-There are some additional wrapper commands that targets some specific use-cases defined in the Omnibus-GitLab repository.
+There are some additional [wrapper commands](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-ctl-commands) that targets some specific use-cases defined in the Omnibus-GitLab repository.
 These commands get used with the general `gitlab-ctl` command to perform certain actions like running database migrations or removing dormant accounts and similar not-so-common tasks.

-NOTE: **Note:**
-Additional wrapper commands may be found inside [`files/gitlab-ctl-commands`](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-ctl-commands) folder in the repository.

 ## Tests

-Omnibus-GitLab repository uses ChefSpec to test the cookbooks and recipes it ships.
+Omnibus-GitLab repository uses ChefSpec to [test the cookbooks and recipes](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/spec/) it ships.
 The usual strategy is to check a recipe to see if it behaves correctly in two (or more) conditions: when user doesn't specify any corresponding configuration, (i.e. when defaults are used) and when user specified configuration is used.
 Tests may include checking if files are generated in correct locations, services are started/stopped/notified, correct binaries are invoked, correct parameters are being passed to method invocations, etc. Recipes and library methods have tests associated with them.
 Omnibus-GitLab also uses some support methods or macros to help in the testing process.
 The tests are defined compatible for parallelization, where possible, to decrease the time required for running the entire test suite.

-NOTE: **Note:**
-Tests may be found inside [spec](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/spec/) folder in the repository.

 So, of the components described above, some (software definitions, project metadata, tests, etc.) find use during the package building, in a build environment, and some (Chef cookbooks and recipes, GitLab configuration file, runit, `gitlab-ctl` commands, etc.) are used to configure the user's installed instance.